Hans IP over ICMP

 Hans makes it possible to tunnel IPv4 through ICMP echo packets, so you could call it a ping tunnel.
 This can be useful when you find yourself in the situation that your Internet access is firewalled, but pings are allowed.

 Hans runs on Linux as a client and a server.
-It runs on Mac OS X, iPhone/iPod touch, FreeBSD and OpenBSD as a client only.
+It runs on Mac OS X, iPhone/iPod touch, FreeBSD, OpenBSD and Windows as a client only.

 Is is inspired by icmptx and adds some features: